Devil May Care

 homemade cardboard boat racing through river rapids

 As an English teacher in public school for 17 years, I always felt frustrated by, and a little jealous of, the Phys Ed. teachers.
-I wished the value system of Phys.
-Ed. class could be applied to the classes I taught.
+Phys.
+Ed. class seemed to be a kind of outlier in school, and the teachers were able to operate in a value system totally different from the rest of school.
+I wished the value system of … Read More

 Relationships are the Heart of It